“I think so many times people who have never walked this grief journey, particularly the one of losing a parent young, find it hard to understand it.

 I get it.
 But that doesn’t mean because you don’t understand it you are excused from making comments about how I should be dealing with my grief.
-That doesn’t allow you to make comments about how I’m ‘too much’ into this writing thing.
-Or how I miss my mom just a little ‘too much’.
-Or how I let this grief take away my joy ‘too much’.
+It doesn’t allow you to make comments about how I’m ‘too much’ into this writing thing.
+Or how I miss my mom just a little ‘too much.’
+Or how I let this grief take away my joy ‘too much.’

-Then imagine someone coming along that can still pick up the phone to call their mom or go out to lunch with her telling you how you are just ‘too much’ into grief, missing your mom just a little ‘too much’ I mean it’s been seven years you should be use to it by now.
+Then imagine someone coming along that can still pick up the phone to call their mom or go out to lunch with her telling you how you are just ‘too much’ into grief, missing your mom just a little ‘too much.’
+I mean, it’s been seven years, you should be used to it by now.

 If you still have your mom, you probably said a few times while reading this, ‘I can’t even imagine, I don’t want to imagine’ and you’d be right, you can’t and I don’t expect you to.

 My life is filled with joy, honestly it’s probably filled with more joy than most because I’ve seen the trenches of grief.
-But you see the world gets confused, they think if you grieve that you can’t have joy and happiness and this beautiful life all at the same time.
+But you see, the world gets confused; they think if you grieve you can’t have joy and happiness and this beautiful life all at the same time.

 So stop telling me my grief is too much or not enough.
 Stop telling me how to navigate something you can’t understand.

-Because I’ve learned that if my grief is too much for you, that’s okay because maybe that’s just what the world needs more of and maybe too much is actually just enough.”
+Because I’ve learned if my grief is too much for you, it’s okay because maybe it’s just what the world needs more of and maybe too much is actually just enough.”

 Read more from Nikki here: